-Dealing with an out of control child who is disrespectful or grown children disrespecting parents can be overwhelming.
+Dealing with an out-of-control child who is disrespectful or a grown child disrespecting parents can be overwhelming.
 One common question parents may find themselves asking is, “How do I deal with this type of behavior?”

 The top concern I hear from parents is that their child is disrespectful, and they don’t know what to do.

 The scary but truthful answer is that there is not a set script of what works and what does not work when it comes to parenting your disrespectful child.

 Luckily, there are a few tips and tricks that you can take into consideration to help you navigate this difficult parenting journey.

 Without further ado, here are the top 5 important pieces of advice that you can use to parent your disrespectful child.